Daniel-KM/Omeka-S-module-Access/README.md

 ### Access mode

 Furthermore, the restricted visibility can be managed in two ways:
-- global: all authenticated users has access to all the restricted files.
+- global: all authenticated users have access to all the restricted files.
 In practice, the guest users have no access to private resources, but they can view all private resources that are marked restricted.
 - individual: each file should be made accessible by a specific user one by one.
   So the module has some forms to manage individual requests and accesses.
 This mode requires the admin to set each rights.

 The default mode is "global".
-To set the mode "individual", you should set it in the file `config/local.config.php` of the Omeka directory:
+To set the mode "individual", you should specify it in the file `config/local.config.php` of the Omeka directory:

 ```php
     'accessresource' => [